jennie/phish3/public/overlays/scenario-09.md

-# Learning Objective - Urgent Requests, Downloading Software
+# Urgent Requests, Downloading Software

-Recognize phishing attempts that urge you to download malicious software.
+Download Danger!

-**What to look out for:** Some phishing scams can be very sophisticated in their appearance and language.
-Official polytechnic correspondence will never ask for personal information via email.
+Beware of phishing scams urging software downloads – they can look convincing.
+If it’s not from a trusted source, it’s likely trouble.
+Double-check before installing!

-**References, Read More's, support and resources could go here.
+**Tip:** Official sources will never ask for sensitive information via email.